Aviators Code Initiative: Overview

 The Flight Instructors Model Code of Conduct in particular has been embraced by the aviation education community.
-Retired airline captain and aviation author Barry Schiff notes that "It is an outstanding document that belongs in every instructor's flight kit."
+Retired airline captain and aviation author Barry Schiff notes that "it is an outstanding document that belongs in every instructor's flight kit."
 The FAA Safety Briefing characterizes the AMCC as "Guiding Principles for Instructors".
 Participants in the Master Instructor Continuing Education Program are required "to subscribe to and abide by an aviation educator's code of conduct" and are provided with examples that include three volumes of the AMCC.
 The Society of Aviation and Flight Educators provides links to several volumes of the AMCC in the Public Resource Center on its website.
 Additionally, the FAA introduces the AMCC in the "Instructor Responsibilities and Professionalism" chapter of its Aviation Instructor's Handbook.

 Examples of the AMCC being promoted by and adapted to other sectors in general aviation include the Lake Elsinore Soaring Club, the Lancair Owners & Builders Organization, Gyroplane Aviators, and the Civil Air Patrol.

 In January 2013, The Aviators Model Code of Conduct for Kids was released to "introduce students to what it takes to be a good pilot, to fly safely, and be a good passenger if they take a ride in a small plane."
 In June 2016, AMCC released Flight Safety in the Drone Age, offering safety guidance when operating near drones.
 The UAS Pilots Code was released in January 2018 to provide guidance for unmanned aircraft pilots and operators.
+In 2025, ACI and the Florida Tech Evans Library announced a new affiliation, allowing the full collection of ACI digital content, including the centerpiece Aviators Model Code of Conduct, to be hosted and publicly available through Evans Library’s online Repository.

 Permanent Editorial Board

 This non-profit's volunteer Permanent Editorial Board (PEB) provides "editorial oversight and stewardship of the Aviators Code Initiative (ACI), implementation of the family of codes of conduct, and supporting materials."
-Current members include:
+PEB members included: